soodaayush/arduino-school-yoga-project/README.md

 ## Inspiration

 I was tasked with producing a physical project for my Yoga exam, which is to demonstrate what I have learnt from the course.
-I thought making a reminder using an Adruino would be a great idea, since it makes for a good starter project with Arduino.
+I thought making a reminder using an Arduino would be a great idea, since it makes for a good starter project.

 ## Challenges